Tooth Extraction In Dubai

 Most frequent questions and answers

-Before scheduling any surgical procedure, your dentist will take an X-ray of your tooth to get a full view of the case.
-You must inform your dentist for any medications you are taking including over-the-counter drugs, supplements, or even vitamins.
-You should speak to him/her if you have certain medical conditions such as congenital heart disease, hypertension, diabetes, etc. This is important to make sure your health is stable before the tooth removal procedure.
+Preparing for a tooth extraction procedure is important to ensure that everything goes smoothly during the operation.
+Your dentist will typically take an X-ray of your tooth before scheduling the procedure to get a full view of the case.
+You should also inform your dentist of any medications you are taking, including over-the-counter drugs, supplements, or vitamins, and any medical conditions you have, such as hypertension or diabetes, to ensure that your health is stable before the extraction.

 After your painless tooth extraction procedure, you need to give extra care for yourself so you can recover faster.
 Here are some tips you must consider:

 - Bleeding or swelling is expected after the procedure.
 Bite down on the gauze pad given by your dentist for a few minutes until the bleeding stops.